Advice

 • Choose a property with lower taxes, HOA dues, or insurance costs.

-The word is playful, the math is not.
-These are real ways buyers widen the path when the price of entry feels steep.
+The word may be familiar, but the math is where the real leverage is.
+These are practical ways buyers widen the path when the price of entry feels steep.

 Shared buying done carefully